raine/anki-llm/README.md

 # anki-llm

-A command-line interface for bulk-processing Anki flashcards with LLMs.
+A CLI toolkit for bulk-processing and generating Anki flashcards with LLMs.

 ## Example workflows